 By Julia Beyer - August 7, 2020

 Zinc Oxide in its rawest form is a white powdery mineral with a long history of uses in sun protection.
 But it has far more benefits than only protecting your skin from sun damage.
-Since it works like a gentle astringent that also comes with antiseptic action, it works as a topical protectant for skin harm in several areas.
+Since it works like a gentle astringent that also comes with antiseptic action, it works as a topical protectant for skin harm in several areas (we’ll explain in detail what this means).
 Zinc Oxide is one of the needed trace minerals that your body requires for the formation and repair of connective tissue and therefore supports your skin in healing damaged, dry and wounded areas.
-Before we explain in depth why Zinc Oxide is great for your skin, let’s start with defining Nano and Non Nano Zinc Oxide.
+Before we explain in depth why Zinc Oxide is great for your skin, let’s start with defining Nano and Non-Nano Zinc Oxide.

 What is the difference between Coated and uncoated Zinc oxide?